 Work at Home Saturday generally features your stories of working at home and the different ways you bring in income on the side.
 This week, however, we’ll talk about how to monetize a blog!
 Since Mashup Mom is shifting focus in the New Year, a couple of you have floated the idea of starting your own site — so I thought it would be both interesting and timely to walk through the basics of how people make money from blogging.

-- Looking for the basics of how to start a blog in the first place?
+Looking for the basics on how to start a blog in the first place?
 See How to Start a Blog in Five Easy Steps.

-How to monetize a blog — the basics
+How to monetize a blog — Four Basic Steps

 When I launched Mashup Mom eight years ago, I really had no idea how people made money at it (and only a vague idea that some people actually did make money at it).
-Partially because I started the site as a hobby, I made almost nothing my first year of blogging — and it was at least a couple of years before the blog became what I’d consider a viable business.
+Bbecause I started the site as a hobby, I made almost nothing my first year of blogging — and, it was at least a couple of years before the blog grew into what I’d consider a viable business.

-Realize going into it that blogging is no way to make money fast, and that for most people it’s not a steady or predictable source of income.
-Before you can begin to make any money from a blog, you’ll first need to work on making it a consistent source of useful content and begin building a base of readers or followers who appreciate the content you have to offer and the things you have to say.
+Realize going into this that blogging is no way to make money fast, and that it takes a good deal of effort to grow your blog into a steady or predictable source of income.
+Before you can begin to make any money from a blog, you’ll first need to work on making it a consistent source of useful content — and begin building up a base of readers or followers who appreciate the content you have to offer and the things you have to say.